echobind/react-native-template/README.md

 - default Fastlane scripts for icon generation
 - global styles and colors
 - `react-navigation` preconfigured with a common setup

-🤖 CI / Deployment:

-- CircleCI preconfigured for React Native.
-Fast build times!
-- Fastlane lanes for alpha, beta, and production releases.
-These should be run on CI only!
-- AppCenter integration for easy alpha distribution There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need.

 We hope it saves you as much time as it saves us! 👍